 - 1 glass bread pan

-Place in a small baking dish (we use a glass loaf pan which achieves the perfect depth) and bake for 30 minutes or until the stuffing is slightly browned on top and of a bread-like consistency.
+Place in a small baking dish (we use a small glass loaf pan which achieves the perfect depth which is about two inches) and bake for 30 minutes or until the stuffing is slightly browned on top and of a bread-like consistency.

 If you wish to make this keto turkey dressing and use it to stuff a turkey instead of bake separately in a pan, then double the recipe.